Struggling to get interviews?

 In your work experience section, achievements that highlight working well with others, helping members of the public, or success in messaging and creative work are all effective in highlighting communication skills.

-You can also talk about your communication skills in your resume summary.
-This approach is practical in fields that involve a lot of people work, such as customer service or care.
+You can also talk about your communication skills in your resume summary:

 Communication skills in a resume summary